marsmining/nettyca/README.md

     user=> (defn echo [r w] (clojure.core.async/pipe r w))
     #'user/echo

-In this simplest implementation, we simply use core.async `pipe` function to send values from the read channel to the write channel.
+In this simplest implementation, we just use core.async `pipe` function to send values from the read channel to the write channel.

 Next, start a Netty server listening on a port: